 Most common ants live outside in the ground, in nests or ant hills.
 Several hills and nests can make up one colony.
-The queen ant (which can live up to 30 years) runs the place and is responsible for making new ants.
-In the spring as things start to warm up, ant colonies send out scouts to find food and fuel.
+The queen ant (which can live up to 30 years) is in charge and is responsible for making the new ants.
+In the spring, as things start to warm up, ant colonies send out scouts to forage for food and fuel.
 These foraging ants leave a scent trail so they can find their way home and so other ants can follow.
 While foraging ants may be attracted to food material inside your home.

 Here’s what to do when you spot an ant…

 - Clean the area around the ant with a strong soap or window cleaner to remove the scent.

 - Try to determine what the ant was after, then remove the attractant and clean the area.

 - Look for others (there’s never just one).

 - See if you can determine the path the ants are using, then clean the path with strong soap or window cleaner (like Windex).

 - Find the entry points (where they enter the house), then fill any cracks or patch any holes where the ants are getting in.

 - Use an ant powder or bait around the entry points (inside and outside if possible).